YuukanOO/uniformcss.com/get-started/fundamentals/pseudo-variants.md

 ## Pseudo Interactions

-Pseudo interactions such as hover can be achieved by appending the pseudo variant to the beginning of your class name e.g. `<pseudo>.keyword-variant`.
+Pseudo interactions such as hover can be achieved by appending the pseudo variant to the beginning of your class name e.g. `<pseudo>.shorthand-variant`.

 <section class="flex align-items-center justify-content-center bg-silver-200 p-20 h-192 radius-md">
   <button class="p-12 px-18 bg-primary-500 hover.bg-primary-600 transition-100 cursor-pointer font-bold text-white radius-sm">